biocarl/til-biocarl/README.md

   - Dog is the reference type and defines the contract and therefore callable methods.
 This is because `dog` could hold all different subtypes which might not have the methods contained in `SpecialDog`.
 In other words Java can not guarantee which subtype the variable holds, therefore it plays safe and sticks to the general type
   - SpecialDog is the object type and defines the method implementation (dynamic dispatch)
 - Reference type is about the what, object type is about the how
+- Just because someone says human to you doesn't mean you don't remember what your name is. (reference type vs object type)

 # 📅 02.10.2022 java: oop: polymorphism: Where do we see the concept of polymorphism in the Java Standard library?